Vietnam.vn - Nền tảng quảng bá Việt Nam

 Họa sĩ Nhật đến Côn Đảo dạy vẽ tranh - Ảnh 1.

-Five Japanese and Vietnamese artists come to Con Dao to teach painting to students - Photo: Organizing Committee
+Five Japanese and Vietnamese artists came to Con Dao to teach painting to students - Photo: Organizing Committee

-The Vietnam - Japan Friendship Association of Ho Chi Minh City, the Ao Dai Museum Branch, and the Nang Mai Artists Club jointly organized a painting activity and awarded scholarships to students in Con Dao Special Zone (Ho Chi Minh City).
+The Vietnam-Japan Friendship Association of Ho Chi Minh City, the Ao Dai Museum Branch, and the Nang Mai Artists Club jointly organized a painting activity and awarded scholarships to students in the Con Dao Special Zone (Ho Chi Minh City).

-Participating in this activity were artists Takayuki Tomoi, Yoshihisa Sano (from Japan) and artists from the Nang Mai Artists Club including artists Huynh Hai Phuong Thao, Nguyen Thi Khuyen and artist Tran Thi Dao.
+Participating in this activity were artists Takayuki Tomoi and Yoshihisa Sano (from Japan), and artists from the Nắng Mai Artists Club, including artists Huỳnh Hải Phương Thảo, Nguyễn Thị Khuyên, and Trần Thị Đào.

-For three days, from September 21 to 23, five Japanese and Vietnamese artists and volunteers organized two short-term drawing courses for about 100 children at Cao Van Ngoc Primary School and Le Hong Phong Secondary School.
+Over three days, from September 21st to 23rd, five Japanese and Vietnamese artists, along with volunteers, organized two short-term drawing courses for approximately 100 children at Cao Van Ngoc Primary School and Le Hong Phong Secondary School.

-Ms. Huynh Ngoc Van - director of the Ao Dai Museum, the initiator of the drawing class - told Tuoi Tre Online that the drawing class was held again after a period of interruption due to the impact of COVID-19.
+Ms. Huynh Ngoc Van, director of the Ao Dai Museum and the initiator of the drawing class, told Tuoi Tre Online that the drawing classes have resumed after a period of interruption due to the impact of COVID-19.

-This year, the group organized two painting courses for primary and secondary school students.
-The children enjoyed this painting activity because of the geographical distance, so Con Dao children do not have as many opportunities to access painting as children on the mainland.
+This year, the group organized two painting courses for elementary and middle school students.
+The children enjoyed these art classes because, due to geographical distance, children in Con Dao do not have as many opportunities to be exposed to art as children on the mainland.

-Artists Takayuki Tomoi and Yoshihisa Sano and the group went to Con Dao to teach painting during their trip to Vietnam to participate in the Autumn Colors 2025 exhibition at the Ho Chi Minh City Museum of Fine Arts.
+Artists Takayuki Tomoi and Yoshihisa Sano, along with a group, went to Con Dao to teach painting during their trip to Vietnam to participate in the Autumn Colors 2025 exhibition at the Ho Chi Minh City Museum of Fine Arts.

-Japanese artist Takayuki Tomoi - art director of the non-profit organization Be Creative, has been active in the arts for over 23 years.
+Japanese artist Takayuki Tomoi, art director of the non-profit organization Be Creative, has over 23 years of artistic experience.
 He has held 27 solo exhibitions in Japan and internationally.

-Artist Yoshihisa Sano - a member of the Osaka Sculpture Association, has 30 years of artistic experience and has held 19 solo exhibitions.
+Artist Yoshihisa Sano, a member of the Osaka Sculpture Society, has 30 years of artistic experience and has held 19 solo exhibitions.

 Họa sĩ Nhật đến Côn Đảo dạy vẽ tranh - Ảnh 2.

-Artist Takayuki Tomoi (in black) and artist Yoshihisa Sano (left) with children in Con Dao
+Artist Takayuki Tomoi (in black) and artist Yoshihisa Sano (on the left) with children from Con Dao Island.

-Ms. Ngoc Van added that in 2018 and 2019, the Vietnam - Japan Friendship Association of Ho Chi Minh City brought Japanese artists to Con Dao to teach painting many times.
-Teachers and students in Con Dao love this activity and look forward to it every year.
+Ms. Ngoc Van added that in 2018 and 2019, the Vietnam-Japan Friendship Association of Ho Chi Minh City repeatedly brought Japanese artists to Con Dao to teach painting.
+Teachers and students in Con Dao greatly enjoyed this activity and looked forward to it every year.

-Previously, Ms. Huynh Ngoc Van - when she was the director of the War Remnants Museum - coordinated with other units to organize annual drawing classes in Con Dao.
-Short-term drawing courses and annual drawing competitions were maintained from 2013 to 2017.
+Previously, Ms. Huynh Ngoc Van - when she was the director of the War Remnants Museum - collaborated with other organizations to hold annual drawing classes in Con Dao.
+These short-term drawing courses and annual drawing competitions were maintained from 2013 to 2017.

-“Until now, Con Dao has not had any art teachers, so the curriculum does not include this subject.
-Meanwhile, children love drawing.
-When participating in the art course, each child will receive a box of colored pencils, so they are very excited,” Ms. Huynh Ngoc Van explained why she organized art classes for children in Con Dao.
+"Until now, Con Dao has never had art teachers, so the curriculum didn't include this subject.
+Meanwhile, children love to draw.
+Each child participating in the drawing course receives a box of colored pencils, which they find very enjoyable," explained Ms. Huynh Ngoc Van, explaining why she organized art classes for children in Con Dao.

-On this occasion, in addition to painting, the group also taught origami, made lanterns in the shape of ao dai, painted on conical hats, piggy banks, etc., and especially awarded 32 scholarships to students in difficult circumstances.
+On this occasion, in addition to painting, the group also taught origami paper folding, making traditional Vietnamese lanterns, painting on conical hats and piggy banks… and especially awarded 32 scholarships to students from disadvantaged backgrounds.

 Họa sĩ Nhật đến Côn Đảo dạy vẽ tranh - Ảnh 3.